-406. The Suffolk County Council has identified a need to provide library facilities for the occupiers of this development and has requested a capital contribution of £81,600.
+399. Suffolk County Council has identified a need to provide library facilities for the occupiers of this development and has requested a capital contribution of £81,600.
 The County Council has confirmed the monies would be used towards providing a new library facility co-located with the primary school.
-Officers consider the planning obligation would comply with the requirements of Regulations 122 and 123 of the CIL Regulations.
+Officers consider the planning obligation, which is included in the completed S106 Agreement, complies with the requirements of Regulation 122 of the CIL Regulations.